Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 I was curious to see how this played out in practice however, so I conducted some simple tests on both tools’ ability to surface backlinks.
 These involved running some of the websites for ecommerce and design tools that we review through both platforms.

-Here’s the number of backlinks found for each site by SpyFu and Semrush:
+Here’s the number of backlinks surfaced by SpyFu and Semrush in my tests:

-As you can see from the data in the table above, Semrush beat SpyFu in terms of backlinks surfaced in each contest (and fairly comprehensively too).
+As you can see from the data in the table above, Semrush comprehensively beat SpyFu in terms of backlinks surfaced in five out of six contests.

 Yes, this was a small test, but the results were consistent with other research I did into both platforms — whenever I pulled backlink reports using both tools, Semrush always gave me more data.